 Are you curious to learn more about burritos?
 Here we’ve covered interesting facts that you may not know about this popular Mexican dish.
 So, here we go!

 1. “Burrito” Means “Little Donkey”

-The reason why “burrito” has this meaning is unknown.
-However, the most wide-spread theory behind it is that it was served out of the back of the donkey cart.
-There are several other theories for why burrito means a “little donkey”.
+The reason why “burrito” has this meaning of “little donkey” is unknown.
+However, the most widespread theory behind it is that it was served out of the back of the donkey cart.
+There are several other theories for why burrito means a “little donkey.”
 According to a popular theory, a burrito resembles a donkey’s ear.
 Another theory suggests that burritos look like the bedrolls which donkeys used to carry around.

 2. Burrito Originated in Northern Mexico

-Burritos originated in Northern Mexico as wheat was exclusively grown there at that time.
+Burritos originated in Northern Mexico as wheat was exclusively grown there then.
 As farther you go in Mexico, more toward Southern areas, the fewer traces you will find of this epic Mexican dish.

 The mention of burritos was first recorded in The Dictionary of Mexicanisms, also known as the Diccionario de Mexicanismos, in 1895.
-The glossary describes burrito “a rolled tortilla with meat or other ingredients inside “coçito” in Yucatán and “taco” in the city of Cuernavaca and in Mexico city”.
+The glossary describes a burrito as “a rolled tortilla with meat or other ingredients.

-3. Some Suggest Burritos to be a War Food
+3. Some Suggest Burritos are a War Food

-It is widely believed that in the early 1900s, during the Mexican Revolution, Americans were introduced to burritos as a “war food”.
-In order to keep the food warm, it was wrapped into a cylindrical-shaped flour tortilla as opposed to a corn tortilla.
+It is widely believed that in the early 1900s, during the Mexican Revolution, Americans were introduced to burritos as a “war food.”
+In order to keep the food warm, it was wrapped into a cylindrical-shaped flour tortilla instead of a corn tortilla.

-FYI, a flour tortilla is longer and wider in shape and higher in fiber, vitamins, and minerals as compared to a corn tortilla.
+FYI, a flour tortilla is longer and wider in shape and higher in fiber, vitamins, and minerals than a corn tortilla.